nerdfiles/douadevops/topics.md

 ## Design / Innovation Naturalism

+### What Is Intellectual Capital?

+Intellectual Capital is the combined value of one’s aesthetic, scientific, economic, and psychic knowledge as potential and as actual indicators or markers of cultural mobility.
+IC for an organization is the result of cybernetic, or distributive, conditioning of communications channels within the organization to maximize connectivity between dynamically pairing productive agents.

 ### How should I go about innovation?

 Define the problem in terms of Inputs, Activities, Outputs, Outcomes, and then model some real world problem that has not been solved.
 Every event in the world has causes (inputs) and effects (outputs) where processes (activities) yield results (outcomes).